haddocking/powerfit/README.md

 ### Windows

+**Warning:** Windows has not been tested for this verison of Powerfit.

 First install *git* for Windows, as it comes with a handy bash shell.
 Go to [git-scm](https://git-scm.com/download/), download *git* and install it.
 Next,